Wellbeing

 • Responsible for the environment

-At the core of our Wellbeing Program is a team of dedicated professionals who individually monitor the wellbeing of every student.
-Students are guided and supported by their Homeroom teacher, Year Leader of Learning and House Patron, along with their subject teachers, College Leadership Team and School Counsellor.
+At the core of our Wellbeing Framework is a team of dedicated professionals who individually monitor the wellbeing of every student.
+Students are guided and supported by their Homeroom teacher, Year Leader Wellbeing and Growth and House Patron, along with their subject teachers, College Leadership Team and School Counsellor.

 • Year 7 Camp